 Google faced another lawsuit in 2020.
 New Mexico filed a case against the company for allegedly invading children’s privacy through its suite of free educational products.
 The suit also claimed that Google tracks children’s online activities on their personal devices.
 It also questions what Google is doing with students’ data.
 The company refuted the claims and said that its educational services and products operate in line with the Children’s Online Privacy Protection Act (Morrison, 2020).

 The tech giant’s massive entry into the classroom, with the contrasting reactions it has received, can be considered as either a boon and a bane.
 Without a doubt, it has made people’s lives easier with its user-friendly and free online software and services.
 And because of its Google Classroom and G Suite for Education, students and educators in different corners of the world are able to complete their tasks with ease.
-Moreover, schools with emaciated budgets receive free Chromebooks, laptops running Chrome OS, for their teachers and students.
+Moreover, schools with emaciated budgets receive free laptops for students and teachers alike.

 But all these conveniences at what cost?
 As has been mentioned above, Google’s invasion of the classroom poses a risk to the privacy of children.
 Lawsuits have been filed against the tech company for their alleged misuse of children’s data.
 It is also under suspicion of making children hooked on their devices and products so that they could have a continuous flow of customers in the future.